 It depends a bit on the study you read, but somewhere between 50 and 75% of managers are ineffective.

-At best, a bad manager just doesn't get that much done, but he or she can also make your life miserable.
-He or she can ruin the fun in your work and make you burned out.
+At best, bad bosses just doesn't get that much done, but toxic bosses can also make your life become a nightmare - their bad behavior can saps the joy and drive you to exhaustion.

-There are all kinds of types of bad bosses, the bullying boss, the micromanager, the boss who doesn't make decisions and so on.
-Each of those types of bosses requires a different approach.
+There are all kinds of types of bosses, such as the bullying boss, the micromanager, the boss who doesn't make decisions and so on.
+All these types of bosses call for a specific approach to be taken.

-Coaching can be a great help in dealing better with a bad manager and help to find back happiness at work.
+Coaching can be a great help in dealing better with bad management and help to find back happiness at work.
 Read more about coaching or schedule a free coaching consultation.

 types of bad managers

 Managers sometimes do not know how to behave when managing a team.
-They can be rude or simply bully.
-This can be hurtful at best, or even completely unacceptable.
+They can be rude have a bad mouth or simply bully.
+This abusive behavior can be hurtful at best, or even completely unacceptable.
 Stand up against bullies!

 The critical boss thinks that people will work better if she is always critical.
 What she forgets is that this makes people angry and insecure and that it is just as important to give compliments regularly.

 The manager who scores with your work apparently has little to score with himself.
-It is terrible to do the work, but to hear how your manager gets the compliments.
+It is terrible to do the work but hear your boss get the compliments.

 The micromanager gives detailed instructions on how you should do your job.
 Apparently, she feels too insecure to give his team members space.
 This can be very hurtful, because it seems she thinks you don't know how to do your job and it limits your freedom.